Mohamed Fayad

-Mohamed Fayad was a professor of Computer Engineering at San Jose State University, and author of many publications in the area of software engineering.
+Mohamed Fayad was an Egyptian-American professor of Computer Engineering at San Jose State University, and author of many publications in the area of software engineering.

 Biography

 Early life and education

 Fayad received his bachelor's degree in Agriculture Engineering from Cairo University, Cairo, Egypt.
-He received his Master's and Ph.D. in computer science from the University of Minnesota at Minneapolis, where his research topic was Object Oriented Software Engineering: Problems & Perspectives.
-He lives in California.
+He received his Master's and Ph.D. in computer science from the University of Minnesota in Minneapolis, where his research focused on Object-Oriented Software Engineering: Problems & Perspectives.
+He lives in Santa Clara, California.